 If they accept the paid trial, here is the message I send to them:

 With the trial, I also send them a PDF of an example article that was well written with the correct structure.
 Take some time to put one of these together.
 It will include how you like the article written (e.g., Headings, pros/cons, features, etc).

 Another option (if you feel comfortable) is to send them to an example article on the website they will write for.

 👎 If They Fail…

-Most writers will write garbage articles.
+Most writers will write bad articles.
 Get rid of them quickly.
 No emotions.
-No pity.
-Pay them on the trial contract and move on.
+Make sure to pay them for the trial article and move on.

 👍 If They Pass…

 Bad news: from my experience, after the first 10 or so articles, the writers figure out whether this is worth their time.
 The good ones will ask for a raise and then you can think whether it’s worth it.
 Some of them will just quit since they probably realize writing isn’t for them.
 Of 10 writers I find via Upwork that pass my tests, on average one really sticks around long-term.
 It’s tough!